So, you’ve just been summoned for jury duty – now what?

 Team your black shoes with a black belt like this simple Shinola leather belt

-Complete your business look with Kenneth Cole’s Technicole white shirt with french cuffs
+Complete your business look with Kenneth Cole’s Technicole white shirt with French cuffs

 Keep your business outfit trendy with Giorgio Armani’s striped tie